 Students must successfully complete six additional courses for a letter grade beyond those completed for the M.A., to be taken in the Departments of Classics, History, Art History and Archaeology, or Philosophy.
 No more than three of these courses may be in any one department, and at least two of them must be colloquia or seminars.
 If it is justified by the student's research interests and with the consent of their advisors and of the DGS, students may take courses in other departments at Columbia University.
 Students are expected to maintain at least a B+ average in their graded courses.
 For details about grading, please consult the "Grading" section in the M.A. description above.
-If a student took only one course for R credit during the M.A., they may take one of the further courses for the M.Phil. for R credit.
+Please note that only one R credit course may count toward the M.Phil. degree in addition to the one counted for the M.A. degree.